jiataoxiang/yolo-object-detection/README.md

 To do that, we divide the input image into a grid of dimension equal to that of the final feature map.

 Let us consider an example below, where the input image is 416 x x416, and stride of the network is 32.
 As pointed earlier, the dimensions of the feature map will be 13 x 13.
 We then divide the input image into 13 x 13 cells.

+### Anchor Boxes
+It might make sense to predict the width and the height of the bounding box, but in practice, that leads to unstable gradients during training.
+Instead, most of the modern object detectors predict log-space transforms, or simply offsets to pre-defined default bounding boxes called anchors.

+The bounding box responsible for detecting the dog will be the one whose anchor has the highest IoU (intersection over union loss) with the ground truth box.